-Keeping your drains flowing smoothly day in and day out doesn’t typically require a lot of thought, but you can accidentally impede drain function if you have bad habits such as throwing trash in your toilet.
+Keeping your drains and sewers flowing smoothly day in and day out doesn’t typically require a lot of thought, but you can accidentally impede drain function if you have bad habits such as throwing trash in your toilet.
 If so, you’ll need to retrain yourself because most items other than human waste can clog your drains or the sewer line itself.

 Learn what items you should never put down the drain, as well as what you should do with them instead.

 You should never flush wipes down the toilet.
 Personal wipes, baby wipes, wet wipes, and even flushable wipes are all a no-go.

 If you flush the wipes because you heard it’s better for the environment, you were misinformed.
 Not only does flushing take water, but flushable wipes contain plastic so they don’t typically deteriorate well, and they’re often filtered out of the wastewater at the processing plant and then sent to the landfill.